-If you have ever had a sleepless night and found yourself staring like a zombie at the TV, then you have probably seen those really bad late-night infomercials touting various fitness gadgets that are guaranteed to shrink your waist, rip your abs and give you a Brazilian backside!
+If you’ve ever had a sleepless night and found yourself staring like a zombie at the TV, you’ve probably seen those late-night infomercials touting fitness gadgets and workouts that guarantee results.

-Don’t believe those infomercials.
-Unfortunately, you cannot spot reduce body fat.
-In order to lose belly fat, you have to reduce overall body fat through regular exercise and good nutrition.
+The facts: Unfortunately, you can’t spot-reduce body fat.
+To lose belly fat, you have to lower your overall body fat through regular exercise and good nutrition.
 Ab exercises can strengthen the abdominal muscles, but some can do more harm than good.

-Muscle and fat are two very different tissues, and there is no possible way that one can be converted in to the other.
-You do lose muscle when you stop working out, which can lead to a slower metabolism and weight gain.
+The facts: Muscle and fat are two different tissues, so one can’t be converted into the other.
+You do lose muscle mass when you stop weight training or working out, which can lead to a slower metabolism and weight gain.

-Women shouldn’t lift heavy weights because they’ll bulk up.
+Myth#3: Women shouldn’t lift heavy weights because they’ll bulk up

-Generally speaking, women naturally lack the amount of testosterone necessary to build big, bulky muscles.
-Most women would benefit from lifting something heavier than those pink 5-pound dumbbells!
-Weight training improves body composition and helps maintain bone density as we age.
+Most women would benefit from lifting something heavier than 5-pound dumbbells.
+Resistance training can increase lean body mass, help you burn more calories and maintain bone density as you age.

 Compare two women: